-And in every such summons shall be stated the time and place when and where the person summoned is to attend, and the particular documents which he is required to produce.
+(2) In every such summons shall be stated the time and place when and where the person summoned is to attend, and the particular documents which he is required to produce.

-And such summons shall be served on the person mentioned therein, either by delivering to him a correct copy of such summons, or by leaving a correct copy of the same with some adult person at his usual or last known place of abode in the Colony.
+(3) The summons shall be served on the person mentioned therein, either by delivering to him a correct copy of such summons, or by leaving a correct copy of the same with some adult person at his usual or last known place of abode in the Colony.

-And there shall be paid or tendered to the person so summoned a reasonable sum for his expenses of attendance.
+(4) There shall be paid or tendered to the person so summoned a reasonable sum for his expenses of attendance.

+[Section 5 amended by No. 19 of 2010 s.
+51.]

 6. Attendance of members

 A member of either House may be ordered by the House of which he is a member to attend before either House, or before any Committee of either House, without summons.